 If you feel that you need urgent medical attention but A&E or Urgent Care are not the most suitable option we may be able to offer you a Sit and Wait appointment with a GP.
 You will be asked what the emergency is, and given a time to attend the surgery.
 You cannot choose who you see or what time you attend.
 If the matter can be dealt with more effectively else where you will be signposted to the most relevant organisation.

-Extended access appointments are now available as a shared service with other surgeries in the area, these are held at Prospect House.
+Extended access appointments are also available as a shared service with other surgeries in the area, these are held at Prospect House.
 121 Lower Street, Kettering, Northants, NN16 8DN.
 These are only bookable via reception.
-For further information see below.
 For further information please click here.
 Please note when attending an extended access appointment you need to use the door to the rear of the building (Entrance 2) by pressing the buzzer.

 Our doctors and nurse practitioners can carry out home visits to patients who cannot get to the surgery.
 We would ask that you call before 11am to request as home visit.
 Calls made later in the day may be differed to the following day at the doctors discretion.